Living Life to the Full (retreat)

 Most people will know and understand sports psychology to some extent, which is focused on attaining maximum performance in peak fitness in fixed conditions.
 In business, we’ve learned a lot from sports psychology about setting goals, incremental gains, efficiency and focus.
 In comparison, newly-launched ‘adventure psychology’ is more realistic and relevant to today’s world, centred as it is on enduring, flexible performance in unknown, changing and tough conditions.

 There’s a lot of talk currently about living in a VUCA world – one that’s Volatile, Uncertain, Complex and Ambiguous.
 It’s difficult for us to navigate, survive and thrive in these conditions.
 For me, this represents an adventure landscape.
-Going on an adventure is a volatile experience, where there’s lots of uncertainty when we don’t know what’s around the corner.
+Going on an adventure is a volatile experience, where there is plenty of uncertainty when we don’t know what’s around the corner.

 There is often a complex set of conditions and a lot of ambiguity, which makes decision-making difficult.
 Adventure psychology means performing in that uncertain and ambiguous world, but still performing well: sustaining reasonable and realistic performance over time, and having to survive and thrive in these conditions.